marvelrivals/api-docs/README.md

 ## DISCLAIMER:
-> This API is NOT official and NOT endorsed by Marvel Rivals in any way.
-All names, resources and generally any Marvel Rivals related content belongs to Marvel Rivals.
+> This API is NOT official and NOT endorsed by Marvel Rivals or NetEase in any way.
+All names, resources and generally any Marvel Rivals related content belongs to Marvel Rivals and NetEase.